 - No limitations.
 Are there no bandwidth caps, no throttling, and no other restrictions on downloading torrents?

 Best VPNs for Fast and Secure Torrents

-With the above factors in mind, we scoured the market for the best providers.
+With the above factors in mind, we scoured the market for the best VPN providers.
 We recommend the following two VPNs as best for safe and private torrenting:

-Our top-recommended service is NordVPN, who have strong privacy with unbreakable 256-bit AES encryption via OpenVPN as default.
+Our top-recommended VPN service when torrenting is NordVPN, who have strong privacy with unbreakable 256-bit AES encryption via OpenVPN as default.
 They also have a no logging policy, no restrictions on file types, fast connections, and over 5,100 servers in 59 different countries.
 Not enough?
 Try out one of NordVPN’s many speciality servers, which is optimized for P2P connections among other common use-cases.

 Read our full NordVPN review.